2018/19 Guidelines, Rules & Scoring

 Some adults may want to shadow a junior on one course and subsequently have their own run alone on a longer course.
 This is fine (provided you are fit enough to get round before the last start / courses close time!) but again please declare yourself “non-competitive” to the organiser so that you will not score points in the overall league as you will have gained a competitive advantage by running round the short course.

-NB for ease organisers should use the “non-competitive” option in AutoDownload / EMIT and have column for it on printed registration forms.
+NB for ease organisers should use the “non-competitive” option in SiTiming/AutoDownload and have a column for it on printed registration forms.

 Course Planning Guidelines